luckyshot/thermostat/README.md

 - (optional) [Digital Ocean web server](https://www.digitalocean.com/?refcode=b64e38702701) (4€/month, use the link for 2 months free)

 TOTAL: 34€ (for a 300-500€ thermostat! 🥳)

-#### DHT11 or DHT22 sensor, which one should you choose?

-The DHT11 is cheaper but less accurate, it cannot detect temperatures below 0°C and humidity-wise is not very precise, so if you live in a cold area or need humidity to be really accurate, get the DHT22.
-I got the DHT11 when starting this project just because I didn't have any idea if it would even work, now that I've been running Thermostat for more than a year I've just ordered the DHT22.

 ### Compatibility